totalhack/zillion-covid-19/README.md

 so data may be truncated in the terminal.

 > **Note:** this is meant to be a quick example.
 Zillion is still in its infancy and is subject to rapid changes.
-The source data is not being updated automatically.